 The food onboard is well prepared, and the service from the wait staff is excellent.
 In addition to the many selections on the menu each evening, there is a Signature Dish – “Crafted by Curtis Stone.”

 The International Café became our go-to for breakfast.
-It was great to grab a seat, order a latte and pastry, catch up on e-mail, news, or plan our day.
+It was great to grab a seat, order a latte and pastry, catch up on e-mail, and news, or plan our day.
 I should note that the specialty coffees and teas are an upcharge, but the pastries or light bites later in the day are complimentary.

 Horizon Court is the Buffet for Princess, starting the day with a wide variety of breakfast foods and working its way through global food cultures for lunch and dinner.

 Room Service is available for all passengers on the ship, but the menu is limited.
 Unless you really don’t want to leave your stateroom, it’s easier to go to Horizon Court or the Bar and Grill or literally any other venue, get your food, and bring it back to your room.

 Specialty Dining on the Coral Princess

 There are also specialty venues on the ship.
-We usually choose to eat at a Speciality Restaurant on a sea day.
+We usually choose to eat at a specialty restaurant on a sea day.
 You do need reservations, and it’s easier to arrange your time when you are just lounging around the ship.